 Prescott

-Prescott is surrounded by rolling grassy hills, and a much less travelled National forest, but my favorite views in the area are the nearby lakes- Watson Lake, Goldwater Lake, Willow Lake and Lynx Lake.
+Prescott is surrounded by rolling grassy hills, and a much less travelled National forest.
+My favorite views in the area are the nearby lakes- Watson Lake, Goldwater Lake, Willow Lake and Lynx Lake.
 Watson Lake (my personal fav), or the Granite Dells as locals call it, is a surrounded by giant granite boulders jutting from the waters edge and dispersed throughout like little islands.
 The trail encircling the lake goes all the way around, so you can find private spots even when it is busy.
 I love this location for couples eloping with family- or even a great outdoor venue with rental options for large groups.

-- Permit: Permit and reservation fees are required depending on group size and use area through the City of Prescott.
+• Permit: Permit and reservation fees are required depending on group size and use area through the City of Prescott.

-- Mood: Mid-sized historic town with rolling hills and several unique lakes with unique granite boulders
+• Mood: Mid-sized historic town with rolling hills and several unique lakes with unique granite boulders

 Monument Valley